marilius12/taxes/pages/basics-of-taxation.md

   - NOTE: legal and tax residency may differ; for example, banks may only ask to declare legal residency and address; sometimes, they may not care about your tax residency (although they do when withholding tax)
   - NOTE: residenc**y** is a legal condition or fact of living in a country, whereas a residenc**e** is the place where you live like your home or street address.
 - **Tax residency**
-  - being subject to the tax laws of a country (i.e. where you pay taxed)
+  - being subject to the tax laws of a country (i.e. where you pay taxes)
   - usually, you are a tax resident of **one** country
-  - unfortunately, could be a tax resident of **two or more** countries
+  - unfortunately, you could be a tax resident of **two or more** countries
     - DTTs may or may not be in place to offset double taxation
-  - in theory, could be a tax resident of **no** country (although this complicates banking)
+  - in theory, you could be a tax resident of **no** country (although this complicates banking)
 - **E-residency**
   - neither legal nor tax residency; just an online registration for government services
 - **Domicile**
   - either where you are a citizen of _or_ where you have been a tax resident of in the last X years
   - you may be treated differently as a non-domiciled tax resident vs. domiciled tax resident
-  - varies by country: Cyprus, UK, Ireland, Malta, Italy, Greece
+    - ex: Cyprus, UK, Ireland, Malta, Italy, Greece
+  - NOTE: separate from legal domicile: your permanent home, place of birth, etc.
 - **Citizenship**
   - status of being a citizen of a country (by land, blood, naturalization, descent, etc.)
   - stateless person: someone not considered a national by any state